hashicorp/nomad/website/source/intro/getting-started/install.html.md

 been occurred during `vagrant up`.
 You can always destroy the box and re-create it.

-Otherwise, Nomad is installed and ready to go!
+## Next Steps

+Vagrant is running and Nomad is installed.
+Let's [start Nomad](/intro/getting-started/running.html)!